DamonAknuh/Project-1-ML-Street-Walking-Speed/README.md

 ## Project Objective

-The objective of this project is to use an open source object recognition API such as tensorflow to gather, and compare walking                 speeds from various international cities.
+The objective of this project is to measure track and record the speed of a human walking accross a security cameras feed.
+I hope to use this data to compare walking speeds of people from cities accross the world.
+I will use python, OpenCV, and tensorflow-Object_detection to accomplish this.

 ## Learning Goals:
 I have a few learning goals I hope to accomplish by the end of the project.